Christine Padesky

 Christine Padesky is a clinical psychologist from the United States.
-She is known for her work on Cognitive Behavioural Therapy and she is the co-founder of the Center for Cognitive Therapy in Huntington Beach, California.
+She is known for her work on Cognitive Behavioural Therapy and she is a co-founder of the Center for Cognitive Therapy in Huntington Beach, California.

 Works

 Padesky works with Kathleen Mooney to develop a new approach called “strength-based cognitive therapy.”
-She has co-written five books, including the popular Mind Over Mood and Cognitive Therapy of Personality Disorder.
+She has co-written five books, including the popular Mind Over Mood (with Dennis Greenberger) and Cognitive Therapy of Personality Disorder.
 She published many papers.